Spiced Pumpkin Sugar Cookies

 Just swap out the colors and recipes, of course, to make it a Halloween/fall situation.

-• Set out the cookies on a platter, and let guests go to town!
+- Set out the cookies on a platter, and let guests have fun!
 I personally love the ones that have multiple eyes, haha.

 Frequently Asked Questions